ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/delete.rst

 Delete Indicator Security Labels
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To delete a Security Label from an Indicator, use the following format where ``{securityLabel}`` is replaced with the name of a Security Label:
+To delete a Security Label from an Indicator, use the following format, where ``{securityLabel}`` is replaced with the name of a Security Label:

 .. code::